MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.md

  .QuietMode = True
  End With

- ' If you do not call the AttachToVisioDoc method to
+ ' If you don't call the AttachToVisioDoc method to
  ' identify a specific document, Visio saves the
  ' active document by default.
  vsoSaveAsWeb.CreatePages